 - improvements to a software package for modeling glacial formation and change, in conjunction with U. Montana, Portland State University, and U. Texas (NSF grant);

-- a scheduling system for ETSU's "Little Bucs" daycare center (starting January 2015); and
+- a scheduling system for ETSU's "Little Bucs" daycare center; and

 The department manages three primary computing laboratories: one with 27 PCs, and two others with 28 thin clients apiece.
 These labs are serviced by 11 server-class machines, of which 5 provide virtualized hosts, 1 provides terminal services, 1 provides backup storage, and 4 support specialized class projects.